Kill the Boy Band

 I watch u in ur sleep. (p 24-25)

 To me, these are too real.
 I know people who get tweets like this–or worse.
 There is nothing funny about them.
 It’s scary and disturbing and wrong.
 I suppose if you didn’t know social media well enough you would think they were over the top, but they’re not and they’re many people’s reality.
-And while the main character does seem to condom those tweets, that type of attitude is basically what Isabel is all about.
+And while the main character does seem to condemn those tweets, that type of attitude is basically what Isabel is all about.

 The picture of fandoms that Moldavsky paints wildly varies depending on where you are in the book.
 At one point we get this